canary-for-cognition/multimodal-dl-framework/classifier/README.md

    * *Images*: any image representation;

-   * *Text*: properly encoded depending on the network processing it.
+   * *Text*: word sequences properly encoded depending on the network which is processing them.

-2. Each modality may have one or mode **data sources** (e.g. the images may have two data sources: audio and eye-tracking;
+2. Each modality may have one or more **data sources** (e.g. the images may have two data sources: audio and eye-tracking;

-3. Each data source may have one ore mode **representations** (e.g. the eye-tracking images may be either scan-paths or heatmaps).
+3. Each data source may have one ore more **representations** (e.g. the eye-tracking images may be either scan-paths or heatmaps).

 The following scheme exemplifies the relationship among modalities, data sources and representations.